NerdyGF22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. true knowledge -> addition of 128
 9. divide and rule -> power and divide
 10. power of love -> 10 love
 11. binary to decimal -> binary
+12. combination -> all possible combinations for two letters except oo